 I love the Natural Hustory Museum and their annual exhibitions.
 I remember when they had the giant posters out by City Hall late Spring.
 It was a wonderful setting for a photography exhibition.

-surfacetoair replied about 12 years ago.
+surfacetoair replied over 12 years ago.

 aww, fabulous kris! thats my fave little work horse lens! although i really would like to someday soon bump up to the 50mm 1.2 L :o)